 Hummingbird was launched towards the end of summer 2013.
 This update proved to be quite significant as it completely revamped Google’s search algorithm.
 It also changed the dynamics of managing strategic SEO.
 So, rather than serving results based on keywords, Google introduced this concept of semantic search, which focused on the user intent and context of a search.

-Though it was not a big tilt with regards to strategic approach of search engine optimization, yet maintaining an optimal keyword density is very essential.
+Though it was not a big tilt with regards to a strategic approach to search engine optimization, yet maintaining an optimal keyword density is very essential.
 The new SEO Strategy requires adding semantic indexing to match keywords within website content to become optimized.

 Date: July 24, 2014